 Following are some helpful tools of interpretation that I’ve picked up along my journey.
 Without sound hermeneutics (science of interpretation) the Bible is reduced to a subjective free-for-all.

-~Someone Else’s Mail – It’s all too easy to pick up the Word and read it like it was written directly to us.
-Realizing that it was written to real people for specific reasons will help us put phrases like, “at hand”, “shortly” and “a little while” in context.
-This will show the folly of the “1,000 years to us is but a day to the Lord” argument that is so frequently used to satisfy our futurist paradigm. (as a matter of note – we only seem to use this defense with verses that cause us discomfort or confusion)
+2. Someone Else’s Mail – It’s all too easy to pick up the Bible and read it like it was written directly to us.
+Realizing that it was written to real people for specific reasons at a time at least 2,000 years removed, will help us put phrases like, “at hand”, “shortly” and “a little while” in context.
+An event can’t be “at hand” for 2,000 years, nor it can it be “at hand” 2,000 years ago and “at hand” today.

 As you read the following verses consider all of the statements of imminency such as “this generation”, “a little while”, “quickly”, “about to”, “shortly”, “at hand”, “standing at the door”, “the time is short”, “must shortly take place” and “is about to come”.
 As we allow the impact of these time referents to quicken our spirit to the first century expectation ourselves to break free from our paradigm we will begin to see that every New Testament author along with Jesus clearly lived & wrote with a sense of fulfillment in their generation.
 Keeping in mind the 5 principles above, let the full weight of these verses collide with our current understanding.
 If we consider for any reason that these words of imminency were actually meant for a distant generation 2,000 years removed from their original context, then we must also consider the effects of what these failed promises would have had upon the early Church.
 We also must not lose sight of the fact that we are dealing with the inspired Words of Scripture.